-According to the fiscal note prepared by the Division of Budget on the bill, the Sentencing Commission does not collect data on appellate court cases, but would change criminal history scores in its journal entry databases if a corrected journal entry is received.
+According to the fiscal note prepared by the Division of Budget on the bill, as introduced, the Sentencing Commission does not collect data on appellate court cases, but would change criminal history scores in its journal entry databases if a corrected journal entry is received.
 The Sentencing Commission indicates there could be a a minimal effect in the reduction of prison beds needed due to corrected sentences.

-The Office of Judicial Administration (OJA) indicates enactment of the bill would have an unknown fiscal effect on the operations of OJA because the amount of additional work required by court services officers and district court clerks is unknown.
+The OJA indicates enactment of the bill would have an unknown fiscal effect on its operations because the amount of additional work required by court services officers and district court clerks is unknown.